Are you doing your share in this glorious work of Tikun Olam or are you one who prefer to exclude and throw stones? The choice is yours.

 How can the world again be filled with the Light of HaShem?
 How can humanity welcome the Shechinah to dwell among us?
 Through our deeds, and moreover through our consciousness!
 Through teshuvah and hitbodedut!
 Through emunah, through a life of motivated faith and tikkun.
 As the prophet declares, 'If My people who are called by My Name will humble them,selves and pray' ...
 Jews and non-Jews alike can reduce the concealments and begin to see the world as it truly is, as Gan Eden.
 Truly for those with eyes to see and ears to hear we are, even now, completely surrounded by the Love and Protection of the Beloved.
 He enraptures us within His own Tallit Gadol as a Mother protects Her child.
 IF we can see.
 IF we will to see.

-Along with those who embrace the Seven Laws, this priesthood is intended to prepare the way for the coming of Mashiach ben David and the establishment of the global Gan Eden.
-But too many of us are asleep, or assimilated, or lack emunah.
-Hence the world is as it now is.
+Along with those who embrace the Seven Laws, the Jewish Nation of Priests is intended to prepare the way for the coming of Mashiach ben David and the establishment of the global Gan Eden.
+Sadly, too many of us are asleep, or assimilated, or lack emunah.
+Hence the world is as it now is and our justifiable destruction is coming.

 PO Box 9703